Projection Sparse Principal Component Analysis: an efficient least squares method: Discussion

-We suggest the following properties for a good SPCA method: \begin{itemize} \item Without any sparsity constraint the method should reduce to PCA. \item It should identify the sparsest expression of the principal components. \item The addition of a variable perfectly correlated with one or more variables already in the solution should not improve the objective function. \end{itemize} The last property eliminates redundant variables from the solution and should deter the inclusion of highly correlated ones.
+We suggest the following properties for a good SPCA method: \begin{itemize} \item [(i)] Without any sparsity constraint, the method should reduce to PCA. \item [(ii)] It should identify the sparsest expression of the principal components. \item [(iii)] The addition of a variable perfectly correlated with one or more variables already in the solution should not improve the objective function. \end{itemize} The last property eliminates redundant variables from the solution and should deter the inclusion of highly correlated ones.
 Conventional SPCA methods do not have the last two properties while methods based on LS SPCA do.
-It is surely possible that different methods would have these properties.
+It is possible that other methods could have these properties.

-Projection SPCA methodology is intuitive and can be understood by users who do not have a deep knowledge of numerical optimisation.
-The only parameter to be set for computing the solutions is the proportion of variance explained, the meaning of which is also easily understandable.
-The algorithm is simple to implement and scalable to large datasets.
-Most conventional SPCA methods are based on complicated numerical optimisations and require setting values of parameters the effect of which is difficult to understand.

-Different variable selection methods could be used for projection SPCA.
-Future research could explore the effect of using different selection methods, such as least angle or lasso regression, for example.

-In this work we have developed a framework for computing LS SPCA solutions.
-These solutions give sparse components that closely approximate the full PCs with low cardinality.
-These can be efficiently computed also for very large datasets.
-We also show that conventional SPCA methods suffer from a number a drawbacks which make the solution provided less attractive than the corresponding LS SPCA solutions.

-LS SPCA is implemented in the R package \emph{spca} available on GitHub.
-Projection SPCA will be added to this package in the future.
+LS SPCA is implemented in the \textsf{R} package \texttt{spca} available on GitHub.
+PSPCA will be added to this package in the future.